hawkhai/hawkhai.github.io/_posts/study/2026-06-02-Intermediate-English-Lecture-Notes2.md

 sprinkled over fish and chips at the time it is served.
 A portion of mushy peas is a popular side dish.

-In the United Kingdom, Ireland, Australia, Canada, New Zealand and South Africa, Fish and chips usually sell through independent restaurants and takeaways known as fish and chip shops.
-These shops reached a staggering 35,000 in the 1930s, leveling to around 11,000 now.
+In the United Kingdom, Ireland, Australia, Canada, New Zealand and South Africa, fish and chips are usually sold by independent restaurants and takeaways known as fish and chip shops.
+These shops reached a staggering 35,000 in the 1930s, later falling to around 11,000.
 The record for the largest number of portions sold in one day by an independent fish and chip shop is over 4,000.

 <div STYLE="page-break-after: always;"></div>